preraktrivedi/TweetrWithFragments/README.md

  * [codepath-oauth](https://github.com/thecodepath/android-oauth-handler) - Custom-built library for managing OAuth authentication and signing of requests
  * [UniversalImageLoader](https://github.com/nostra13/Android-Universal-Image-Loader) - Used for async image loading and caching them in memory and on disk.
  * [ListView Animations](https://github.com/nhaarman/ListViewAnimations) - Easily create ListViews with animations.
+ * [PagerSlidingTabStrip](https://github.com/astuetz/PagerSlidingTabStrip) - An interactive indicator to navigate between the different pages of a ViewPager.
  * [PullToRefresh Listview](https://github.com/erikwt/PullToRefresh-ListView) - A generic, customizable, open source Android ListView implementation that has 'Pull to Refresh' functionality.
  * [Navigation Drawer Design] (https://developer.android.com/design/patterns/navigation-drawer.html) - The navigation drawer is a panel that transitions in from the left edge of the screen and displays the app’s main navigation options.